joomengine/jcb-documentation/083-Manage-a-Components-Global-Config-Option-Field-in-Relation-With-Menu-Params.md

-# Manage a Component’s Global Config Option Field in Relation with Menu Params
+# Manage a Component's Global Config Option Field in Relation with Menu Params

 ## Overview

 This tutorial explains how to **manage global configuration option fields** in your Joomla Component Builder (JCB) component and how those same fields can be linked to **menu parameters** for specific site views.

-You’ll learn:
+You'll learn:

 * How global options relate to menu view options.
 * How to control where certain fields appear — either in **Global Config**, **Menu Params**, or **both**.